Noah-Himselff/CNN_Classification/README.md

 # CNN_Classification
-A Repositori dedicated to all my CNN projects and ideas
+A Repository dedicated to all my CNN projects and ideas